Kindergarten

 - Subtraction (single and double) Introduction of borrowing and regrouping

-- Number recognition to 100, counting to 100, writing to 100
+- Number recognition to 100, counting to 100, writing to 100 or 1,000

 - Geometry (Two-Dimensional Shapes: circle, square, triangle, rhombus, rectangle, hexagon, octagon & Three-Dimensional Shapes: cube, cylinder, cone, pyramid, sphere, rectangular prism)